The Deadly Companions (1961)

 THE DEADLY COMPANIONS

 Peckinpah's directional debut, of course a western.
 It's also a sadly overlooked movie, even by fans of the director.
-To large audiences Peckinpah is best known for the violende-drenched westerns from the second half of his career, such as The Wild Bunch or Pat Garret & Billy The Kid, and fans who prefer the more restrained Peckinpah from his early days usually prefer Ride the High Country, made one year later.
+Peckinpah is best known to most people for the violence-drenched westerns from the second half of his career, such as The Wild Bunch or Pat Garret & Billy The Kid, while fans who prefer the more restrained Peckinpah from his early days usually prefer Ride the High Country, made one year later.

 Keith is a Civil War veteran called Yellowleg (*1) who accidently kills the son of a saloon girl in a small western town.
 To ease his conscience, he escorts the woman - against her will - through hostile Apache land, to the cemetery in the desert where she wants to bury the son, next to his deceased father (a person whose existence was doubted by many).
 They're accompanied by a crook who was saved by Yellowleg in the opening scene (after he had cheated in a card game and was about the be hanged), and a dandy gunman who fancies the woman.

 I do not agree.
-The characters (and their motivations) will no doubt look a little artificial, but they work surprisingly well in a story that is basically concerned with existential angst: Both Keith and O'Hara are running away from the past while searching it: O'Hara wants to prove (if only to herself) that she really is a widow, not a tramp, Keith feels the urge to prove (again: if only to himself) that he's not a beast who does to others what they've done to him: the man he saved in the opening scene, was the very man he was looking for, to kill him.
+The characters (and their motivations) will no doubt look a little artificial, but they work surprisingly well in a story that is basically concerned with existential angst: O'Hara wants to prove (if only to herself) that she really is a widow, not a tramp, Keith feels the urge to prove (again: if only to himself) that he's not a beast who does to others what they've done to him: the man he saved in the opening scene, was the very man he was looking for, to kill him.

 This is by no means a masterpiece, the story is far-fetched and the music is horrendous, but the atmosphere is great and even if some twists feel contrived, the tension is well-sustained.
 The mid-section drags a little, but there's also a great scene - funny and eerie - with drunken Apaches parodying a stagecoach robbery.
 The film is flawed, but it's still essential viewing for every western fan.